weavolutionmage/drachenwald/offices/chronicler/index.md

 # Event Announcements

-For an event to be "official" for business like awards, and proclamation of laws, you must publish the event on the Kingdom Calendar and send an announcement to the _Dragon's Tale_.
+For an event to be "official" for business like awards, and proclamation of laws, you must publish the event on the Kingdom Calendar and send an announcement to the [_Dragon's Tale_]({{ site.baseurl }}{% link offices/chronicler/kingdom-newsletter.md %}.

 <ul>
 <!-- <li><a href="/content/planning-and-scheduling-events">Planning and scheduling events</a> FIXME</li> -->